 Essential to our work is close involvement with adults and teens in our community, and stakeholders abroad.
 To facilitate this we rely on a trusted Advisory Board, our Youth Action Team, as well as our Board of Directors.

-The Maya Gold Foundation is governed by a ten member Board of Directors.
+The Maya Gold Foundation is governed by a nine member Board of Directors.
 Each Board member brings a commitment to this work and unique skills and qualities which we value deeply.
 We also rely on an Advisory Board comprised of community members who support our efforts, and a group of local teens that offer guidance and insight.

 BOARD OF DIRECTORS

 Jeffrey Corbin, MD, MPH, Secretary

 Lynn Bartlett, MS Ed

 Shir Yaakov Feit